Informational Circular 112

 Florida LAKEWATCH 2017

-School of Forest Resources and Conservation / Fisheries and Aquatic Sciences
+School of Forest, Fisheries, and Geomatics Sciences, Program in Fisheries and Aquatic Sciences

 7922 NW 71st Street

 Gainesville, Florida 32653-3071

 Copies are available for download from the LAKEWATCH website: https://lakewatch.ifas.ufl.edu/extension/information-circulars/

 Muck is both the popular and the scientific term for the material found on the bottom of many depressions that have held water for any length of time.
 It is of great importance to many recreational lake users because its presence can ruin their enjoyment of the water body.
 Its dark color and "oozy" feel lead many people to believe muck could be an indicator of a polluted system.

 Another cause for people's distaste for muck is the stink.
 Bacterial decomposition of the organic matter in muck can release gases such as methane and hydrogen sulfide (often called marsh gas or sewer gas), the latter possessing a characteristic rotten egg odor.
 Adding to the list of problems, larvae of occasionally problematic insects such as mayflies and blind midges live in muck and often emerge as adults in swarms prior to mating.
 These swarms can create nuisances by coating lights, equipment, homes, roads, and bridges.
 The insects, especially blind midges, also swarm around people and are often confused with mosquitoes.
 The midge adults (flies), however, do not bite, suck blood, or carry diseases like true mosquitoes do, so they are simply a nuisance, rather than a health hazard.